 PAHARI MINIATURE PAINTINGS- V

-Pahari miniature paintings developed over a long period of time under different Shailis or “schools of art”.
-These paintings evolved at different places or town of pahari region during different time interval which we have elaborately discussed in our earlier posts including Basohli, Guler, Chamba and Kangra.
+Pahari miniature paintings developed over a long period of time under different Shailis or “schools of art“.
+These paintings evolved at different places or towns of the Pahari region during different time intervals which we have elaborately discussed in our earlier posts including Basohli, Guler, Chamba, and Kangra.

-The colors in Pahari paintings are eco-friendly and, thus laboriously made.
+The colors in Pahari paintings are eco-friendly ( PLANT BASED PIGMENTS AND DYES and MINERAL BASED PIGMENTS AND DYES), thus laboriously made.
 They are so lustrous that even after so many years these colors in paintings have retained shine and not faded at all.
 The colors are obtained from sources like:

 - WHITE– Khadiya chalk